-TRADITIONAL - SECTION 1-9
+TRADITIONAL - SECTION 10-19

-College curriculum or continuing education course in which 100% of the instruction is delivered face to face with the instructor and student not separated by distance.
+College curriculum or continuing education course in which 100% of the instruction is delivered face to face with the instructor in the physical presence of students.
 This is true even when some instructional activities are conducted using web-based technology.